cmg777/Try-Pandas/README.md

 Once you [sign up](https://deepnote.com/referral?token=cfe), you can automagically copy all the code in this repo with the following button:

-[<img src="https://deepnote.com/buttons/launch-in-deepnote.svg">](https://deepnote.com/launch?url=https://github.com/codingforentrepreneurs/Try-Pandas)
+Launch this original Github repo of code entrepreneurs in Deepnote [<img src="https://deepnote.com/buttons/launch-in-deepnote.svg">](https://deepnote.com/launch?url=https://github.com/codingforentrepreneurs/Try-Pandas)